Skip to content Skip to Programs Navigation

 • Remember to communicate on a regular basis with the family owners, including those who are not active in the management of the business.
 The goal is to create commitment to your shared vision of the family firm, and that requires input from all major stakeholders.
 Owners may modify their goals once the firm’s management has helped them understand what it will take to achieve them.
 The process tends to be an iterative one, with plenty of back and forth communication between owners and management.

-By Cooper Biersach (BA ’91, MBA/JD ’96), co-founder and director of the Family Enterprise Center
+By Cooper Biersach (BA ’91, MBA/JD ’96), co-founder of the Family Enterprise Center

 1.19.2017